pq0503/Data_Capstone_Project/README.md

 ***3. PROCESS***
-- Cleaning and arranging data for later analysis (Using Google Bigquery working site) *The cleaning process will be process by SQL language illustrated in coding file embemdded in the project file*
+- Cleaning and arranging data for later analysis (Using Google Bigquery working site)

+*The cleaning process will be process by SQL language illustrated in coding file embemdded in the project file* Link

+***4. ANALYZE***
+- Performing quantitative analysis regarding cleaned data done in the previous phase.
+- Driving insights from available data

+***5. SHARE***
+- Visualizing the insights found
+- Illustrating all the informations needed to solve the problem on graphs/charts
+- Preparing for presentation to convey the stories behind the data to stakeholders

+***6. ACT***
+- Offering solutions for the problem or improve the business